4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     poetry run cli provision ecr --validate --alpha --upload_change_set poetry run cli provision datastore --validate --alpha --upload_change_set

+*Workaround of the moment* - Before running the datastore stack, manually create a AWSServiceRoleForAmazonElasticsearchService.
+To do this, mount the current config to your docker instantiation of aws-cli, and run: `aws iam create-service-linked-role --aws-service-name es.amazonaws.com`, within docker, with the right creds mounted.
+More info: https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/slr-es.html

 These will take about fifteen minutes or so to finish provisioning, and should be run in order.
 While they are instantiating, write application configuration in secrets manager -- more documentation on this to follow.